After some debate, the

 At an SLRD meeting held at

-the end of January, Whistler Mayor Ken Melamed says there were some concerns
+the end of January, Whistler Mayor Ken Melamed said there were some concerns

 raised about a proposed regional transit plan for the entire corridor, which